Mec-iS/staticwebpage/posts/001_energy_informed_db.md

 ### Generics

-Vector databases have become the backbone of modern AI workflows, particularly in Retrieval-Augmented Generation (RAG) systems where they serve as the critical memory layer that enables AI models to access and reason over vast knowledge repositories.
+<p>Vector databases have become the backbone of modern AI workflows, particularly in Retrieval-Augmented Generation (RAG) systems where they serve as the critical memory layer that enables AI models to access and reason over vast knowledge repositories.</p>

-In AI systems, vector databases function as external memory, storing encoded representations of knowledge that models can retrieve and process.
+<p>In AI systems, vector databases function as external memory, storing encoded representations of knowledge that models can retrieve and process.
 This memory isn't just storage—it's an active system that determines which contexts, experiences, and data trajectories an AI system can access when solving problems.
-The **quality** of this memory directly impacts the system's ability to make connections, **discover patterns**, and provide relevant responses.
+The <strong>quality</strong> of this memory directly impacts the system's ability to make connections, <strong>discover patterns</strong>, and provide relevant responses.</p>  📜 [Post "Beyond Cosine Similarity"](/posts/004_beyond_cosine_similarity)

-Traditional vector search treats each embedding as an isolated point in high-dimensional space, using simple distance metrics to determine similarity.
-This approach works for surface-level semantic matching but fails to capture the spectral signature of domains—the underlying energy distributions and structural relationships that define how information flows and connects within specialized fields.
+<p>Traditional vector search treats each embedding as an isolated point in high-dimensional space, using simple distance metrics to determine similarity.
+This approach works for surface-level semantic matching but fails to capture the spectral signature of domains—the underlying energy distributions and structural relationships that define how information flows and connects within specialized fields.</p>

 ### Energy-Informed Search: taumode